November 8-12, 2017

 May 4-7, 2017

-Omniox will present at the 5th Quadrennial World Federation of Neuro-Oncology Societies Meeting in Zurich, Switzerland
+Omniox poster presentation at the 5th Quadrennial World Federation of Neuro-Oncology Societies Meeting in Zurich, Switzerland, has been chosen for the Best Poster Award

 April 3 and 4, 2017